All courses feature ...

-"This is very well described and helpful so far
+"This is very well described and helpful so far"

 5 stars Bill Meyers, May '21

 "I have been teaching myself from youtube, since 1 year ago.
-Wanted to watch a beginners video to make sure I have been using correct technique especially with gracenotes etc. I have just bought my full pipes so looking forward to the next course I have bought, transitioning to the pipes.
+Wanted to watch a beginners video to make sure I have been using correct technique especially with gracenotes etc. I have just bought my full pipes so looking forward to the next course I have bought, transitioning to the pipes."

 5 stars, Jacqueline Slattery, Apr '21

 "So far so good.
-Clear instructions and fun.
+Clear instructions and fun."

 5 stars, Stephen Duncan, Feb '21

-Teach yourself to become a solo piper...
+Teach yourself, become a piper...

 I was playing the bagpipes at a private wedding function at Hampton Court House a few years ago.
 Myself and the bride and groom were waiting for the Master of Ceremonies to announce their arrival - the idea being that I was to perform that very traditional role of piping the happy couple to the top table.
 Well, we were hanging around by the buffet area, just outside the main dining room and the burly chef who was bringing the plates out onto the buffet table came up to me enthusiastically and a bit shyly saying that he'd always wanted to play the bagpipes.
 He played a bit of guitar but the instrument that he had had a yearning to play all his life was the great highland bagpipes.
 He just loved the sound and the tradition of them he told me.